 The Joint Research Centre, the European Commission’s in-house research agency, has studied in 2014 how to improve the environmental performance of taps & showerheads.
 Their conclusion was that a mandatory energy label would be the most promising policy option.
 A part of the industry has reacted by proposing instead a voluntary self-established label.

 The JRC has then worked on a follow-up study to better assess which approach would be the most suitable.
 This study has been published in May 2019, and highlighted again the vast water and energy saving potentials, but regretted the lack of progress in developing an internationally agreed test method on how to rate the performance of these products.

 Without firm decisions from the Commission, there is therefore a risk that the situation remains stalled for some years.

 What does the Coolproducts campaign want?

-- Energy labelling, including information on the water consumption, for taps and showers is a must.
-Consumers want to know how much a product consumes and labels are a positive force to encourage industrial innovation.
+Mandatory energy labelling, including information on the products’ performance.
+Consumers want to know how much a product consumes, and labels are a positive force to encourage industrial innovation.